 Mapping the Future of Student Data, Together

 For those attendees who enjoy being directly involved in Ed-Fi’s decision making, we always host a road-mapping session at the Summit.
 We’ll present our 2020 roadmap, including some huge announcements that will be changing the shape of Ed-Fi, to collect community feedback.

 Our numerous special interest groups and working groups will also share what they’ve accomplished in 2019 and what the future holds for data visualization, third-party integrations, and APIs for special education and social and emotional learning.

 Run, Don’t Walk!
-Early Bird Registration Closes on July 31st.
+Registration Closes on September 23rd.